Things to Do in DC This Week: True Crime in Appalachia, the Premiere of Gun & Powder, and Remembering the Holocaust

 WEDNESDAY, JANUARY 29

 BOOKS Obsessed with true crime?
 Learn about the mysterious double murder of two women hitchhikers in 1980 in West Virginia.
 Thirteen years later, a farmer was convicted of the crimes, then released very soon afterwards when a known serial killer confessed.
 Following the investigations, author Emma Copley Eisenberg captured the story in her book, The Third Rainbow Girl: The Long Life of a Double Murder in Appalachia, recreating the courtroom proceedings and showing how the murders affected the local community.
-Eisenberg will speak about her research with writer Michelle Delgado at Politics & Prose at Union Market.
+Eisenberg will speak about her research with writer Michelle Delgado at Politics and Prose at Union Market.
 Free, 7 PM.

 COMEDY Drafthouse Comedy is keeping it local with a show by DC comedian Camille Roberts, who has performed at a number of local comedy festivals (Underground Comedy Fest, Charm City Comedy Festival, and District Queer Comedy Festival).
 Hear her riff on mental health, gender issues, and more; opening acts are locals Pearl Rose and Rose Vineshank. $10, 8:45 PM.